denrat/term-cursor.el/README.md

 Requires Emacs 26.

 ## Compliance
-For now, only VT520-compliant terminals are supported.
+For now, only VT520-compliant terminals are supported out of the box.
+You can still use [your own escape codes](#my-terminal-is-not-supported).

+Tested in kitty, iTerm2, Alacritty and Terminal.app on macOS Mojave.
 Contribution is welcome.

-Tested in kitty, iTerm2, Alacritty and Terminal.app on macOS Mojave.

 ## Installation
 - Using `quelpa`